microsoft/Kusto-Query-Language/doc/trimfunction.md

 ---
 title: trim() - Azure Data Explorer
-description: This article describes trim() in Azure Data Explorer. ms.reviewer: alexans ms.topic: reference ms.date: 02/13/2020
+description: Learn how to use the trim() function to remove the leading and trailing match of the specified regular expression. ms.reviewer: alexans ms.topic: reference ms.date: 02/27/2023
 adobe-target: true
 ---
 # trim()